analogdevicesinc/ai8x-training/README.md

 The software also includes an `AI84RangeLinear.py` training quantizer that plugs into the Distiller framework for quantization-aware training.
 However, it needs work as its performance is not good enough yet and the Distiller source needs to be patched to enable it (add `from range_linear_ai84 import QuantAwareTrainRangeLinearQuantizerAI84` to `distiller/config.py` and remove `False and` from `if False and args.ai84` in `train.py`).

 Note that AI84 does not have a configurable per-layer output shift.
-The addition of this shift value will allow easier quantization on AI85, since fractional bits can be used if weights do not span the full 8-bit range (most read-made quantization approaches require a weight scale or output shift).
+The addition of this shift value allows easier quantization on AI85, since fractional bits can be used if weights do not span the full 8-bit range (many quantization approaches require a weight scale or output shift).

 In all cases, ensure that the quantizer writes out a checkpoint file that the Network Loader can read.